 When people used or moved between different services this was properly planned.
 Where possible people or those that mattered to them were involved in these decisions and their preferences and choices were respected.
-There was an awareness of the potential difficulties people faced in moving between services such as hospital admission and strategies were in place to maintain continuity of care.
+There was an awareness of the potential difficulties people faced in moving between services such as hospital admission and strategies were in place to maintain continuity of care and ensure their wishes and preferences were followed.